On short time existence for the planar network flow: Introduction

-\begin{thm} Let $(\gamma^i_t)_{0<t<T}$ be a sequence of smooth network flows with uniformly bounded length ratios which converges locally as Brakke flows to the standard triod.
+compare with section 2.3 in \cite{White05}. \begin{thm} Let $(\gamma^i_t)_{0<t<T}$ be a sequence of smooth network flows with uniformly bounded length ratios which converges locally as Brakke flows to the standard triod.
 Then this convergence is smooth. \end{thm} \begin{proof} We can assume that the triple point of the standard triod is at the origin.
 Fix $T^\prime>T$.
 Then for any $0<t_1<t_2<T$ we have

 Then as in the proof of lemma \ref{thm:shrinkingnetworks.1} we obtain that there is subsequence where we have $C^{1,\alpha}$-convergence to the standard triod for a.e. $t\in (t_1,t_2)$.
 Note that by White's regularity theorem the convergence is smooth away from the triple point, and that out of combinatorial reasons no core can develop at the triple point of the standard triod.
-As in the proof of lemma \ref{thm:shrinkingnetworks.2} we can then show that the convergence is actually smooth. \end{proof}

-In the following we will prove a local regularity result in the spirit of Brian White's result for mean curvature flow \cite{White05}.
+As in the proof of lemma \ref{thm:shrinkingnetworks.2} we can then show that the convergence is actually smooth. \end{proof} In the following we will prove a local regularity result in the spirit of Brian White's result for mean curvature flow \cite{White05}.
 We follow here the alternative proof of Ecker \cite[Theorem 5.6]{Ecker04}.
 The Gaussian density ratios are defined as

 In the case of proper flows, which are only defined in an open subset of space-time one has to localize Huisken's monotonicity formula.
 Compare with section 10 in \cite{White97} and Remark 4.16 together with Proposition 4.17 in \cite{Ecker04}.
 To keep the presentation simpler, we will only give proofs of the next two theorems for flows defined on all of $\R^2$ and leave the modifications in the case of proper flows to the reader.